-The organic ground oats in this natural soap gently exfoliate and stimulate circulation to maintain healthy, beautiful skin.
-The gentle exfoliation and healing qualities of oats and coconut milk are blended with essential oils to create a spicy, nutritious soap.
+The organic ground oats in this natural soap exfoliate and stimulate circulation to maintain healthy, beautiful skin.
+The exfoliation and healing qualities of oats and coconut milk are blended with essential oils to create a spicy, nutritious natural soap.

 Oatmeal has long been used to soothe sensitive or irritated skin.
 Ground oats have been used in beauty bars for centuries as a gentle exfoliant that stimulates circulation to maintain healthy, beautiful skin.
 Lavender essential oil is believed to promote skin healing and ease inflammation.
 Organic coconut milk provides a rich, creamy, mild lather.